 - In another bowl combine orange juice, vegetable oil and vanilla essence.
 Add to the egg yolks along with the flour, and salt.
 Mix carefully.

 - In a clean bowl whip the egg whites until foamy, add the other cup of sugar, a tablespoon at a time.
-Fold into the egg yolks mixture and pour into the b
+Turn off the mixer and fold the meringue into the egg yolks mixture using an spatula, and pour into the baking pan.

 - Bake por one hour.
-Take out of the oven and turn the mold up-side down to cool.
-It should be high enough to let the fresh air circulate under the mold.
+Take out of the oven and turn the pan up-side down to cool.
+It should be high enough to let the fresh air circulate under the pan.

 - When completely cool, unmold, and cut in slices.